Tim Thomas (ice hockey, born 1974)

-Timothy Thomas Jr. (born April 15, 1974) is an American former professional ice hockey goaltender who mainly played in the National Hockey League (NHL), most notably with the Boston Bruins.
+Timothy James Thomas Jr. (born April 15, 1974) is an American former professional ice hockey goaltender who mainly played in the National Hockey League (NHL), most notably with the Boston Bruins.

 He was born in Flint, Michigan and is a graduate of Davison High School.
 Thomas played college hockey for the University of Vermont for four years, from 1993–1997, during which he was drafted 217th overall by the Quebec Nordiques in the 1994 NHL Entry Draft.
 He played for several years in the minor leagues and Europe, before making it to the NHL at age 28, with the Boston Bruins.
 He finally emerged as the Bruins' starting goaltender at age 32.

 Thomas is a two-time winner of the Vezina Trophy (2009 and 2011) as the NHL's best goaltender, and was a member of Team USA in the 2010 Winter Olympics in Vancouver.
 Thomas won the Conn Smythe Trophy as the most valuable player in the 2011 Stanley Cup playoffs.
 He was the oldest player in NHL history to win the award at age 37.
 Thomas is one of four American-born players to win the Conn Smythe Trophy, along with Brian Leetch, Jonathan Quick, and Patrick Kane.